 What is MRI?

 Magnetic Resonance Imaging (MRI) is a non-invasive, pain-free procedure.
 In which radio waves and a magnetic field are assisted by a computer to create remarkably clear and detailed pictures of inner organs and tissues without the use of radiation.
 This procedure is used for diagnosing injuries or illnesses.
 As well as determining the extent of injury to inner organs or tissues.

 How does it work?

 An abdominal MRI uses a magnetic field, radio waves, and computer technology to create detailed pictures of your abdominal area.
 It’s painless, so you can have it done while awake.
 This allows your doctor to see any problems more easily than with a CT scan.
-The images produced by an abdominal MRI are usually sharper than those produced by a CT scan because the patient is not exposed to radiation.
+The images produced by an abdominal MRI are usually sharper than a CT scan.

 What are the benefits?

 Whether you are an athlete, a fitness buff, or just trying to maintain your health, MRIs have been increasingly used to aid in the diagnosis and treatment of injuries.
 Without the use of radiation, this procedure is very safe for pregnant women as well.
 The clear pictures provide the doctor with more information on how much muscle damage has occurred.
 Which can help prevent chronic pain.
 With an abdominal MRI in Santa Fe, you can see if there is any inflammation or bleeding.
 That has not been detected on previous scans.